Igalia/wpewebkit.org/about/supported-hardware.md

 	{
 		"title": "Igalia",
 		"url": "https://igalia.com",
-		"text": "The maintainer and sponsor of WPEwebkit, an open-source consultancy based in northwest Spain."
+		"text": "The maintainer and sponsor of WPEwebkit, Igalia is an open-source and web standards consultancy spanning the globe."
 	}
 ]
 ---